hello-world2461/Thermal-Modeling/readme.md

-Quick script made to model stuff in 1D, 2D.
+Quick script made to model heat in 1D, 2D.
 Might update for it to work on 3D modeling as well.